fasterius/dotfiles/README.md

 cd ~/.dotfiles/install
 ./hide-macos-directories.sh
 ./create-symlinks.sh
+./macos-brew-install.sh
 ```

 In order to simplify usage of this repo, you can execute the scripts contained
 in the `install/` directory.
 The `hide-macos-directories.sh` script hides the
 default MacOS home directories (*i.e.* "Desktop", "Download", *etc.*) from
 Finder and creates symbolic links in a new `~/home/` directory for easy access
-without cluttering up the default home directory, while the
+without cluttering up the default home directory; `create-symlinks.sh` creates
-`create-symlinks.sh` creates all the symbolic links needed for all the various
-profiles and configs contained in this repository.
+all the symbolic links needed for all the various profiles and configs contained
+in this repository; `macos-brew-install.sh` installs various software packages
+using the [Homebrew](https://brew.sh/) package manager for MacOS.

 ## Contents